 I was 13 years old when I started asking my parents for a nose piercing, but it wasn’t until I was 16 that they finally gave in.

 So, what should you consider if your teen asks you for a body or facial piercing?
-John Motyka, owner of Elite Ink, which has locations in Centerline, Dearborn Heights, Warren and Chesterfield, weighs in on the dos and don’ts of body piercing.
+John Motyka, owner of Elite Ink, which has locations in Centerline, Dearborn Heights and Warren, weighs in on the dos and don’ts of body piercing.

 Keep it appropriate

 Believe it or not, Michigan, as well as the American Academy of Pediatrics, has recommendations and laws on the books about putting holes in your face and body.
 But they aren’t strict.